 At the forefront of the democratic opposition movement in Belarus is Sviatlana Tsikhanouskaya, whose husband was arrested during the pre-election crackdown and who has since been widely recognized by the international community as the real winner of the August poll.
 Tsikhanouskaya has fought for self-determination, human rights, and freedom in Belarus, and is the recipient of the European Union’s Sakharov Prize, the bloc’s top human rights award.
 She continues to lead the Coordination Council for the Transfer of Power, which is recognized by EU lawmakers as the legitimate representative of the Belarusian people.

-Amna Nawaz, chief correspondent at PBS NewsHour, moderates.
-The Honorable Julie Fisher, US ambassador to Belarus, offers remarks, and the Atlantic Council’s Melinda Haring, deputy director of the Eurasia Center, welcomes.
+Amna Nawaz, chief correspondent at PBS NewsHour, moderated.
+The Honorable Julie Fisher, US ambassador to Belarus, offered remarks, and the Atlantic Council’s Melinda Haring, deputy director of the Eurasia Center, welcomed.

 Leader of the democratic opposition in Belarus

 US Ambassador to Belarus